-The unpolarized differential cross section of Bhabha scattering and the corresponding relative ${\mathcal{O}}(\alpha)$ correction $\delta$ (in percent) as a function of the electron scattering angle are shown in Figs.~\ref{el_delta_costh_250}, \ref{el_delta_costh_500}, and \ref{el_delta_costh_1000} for $|\cos\theta|<0.9$ and different center-of-mass energies.
-The huge relative radiative corrections for the backward scattering angles are due to the smallness of the Born cross section in this domain, that does not mean any problem with the perturbation theory.
+The unpolarized differential cross-section of Bhabha scattering and the corresponding relative ${\mathcal{O}}(\alpha)$ correction $\delta$ (as a percentage), as a function of the electron scattering angle, are shown in Figs.~\ref{el_delta_costh_250}--\ref{el_delta_costh_1000} for $|\cos\theta|<0.9$ and different centre-of-mass energies.
+The huge relative radiative corrections for the backward scattering angles are due to the smallness of the Born cross-section in this domain; this does not mean any problem with the perturbation theory.

-The integrated cross section of the Bhabha scattering and the relative correction $\delta$ are given in the Table~\ref{Table:sanc_delta} for various energies and beam polarization degrees.
+The integrated cross-section of the Bhabha scattering and the relative correction $\delta$ are given in Table~\ref{Table:sanc_delta} for various energies and beam polarization degrees.